RasmusKoit/tmdl_tool/README.md

 # TMDL Tool

 The TMDL Tool is a .NET Core console application that automates the process of deploying a Tabular Model to a Power BI workspace.
 The tool supports both pulling a Tabular Model from a workspace and deploying a Tabular Model to a workspace.
 The tool is designed to be used from CLI.
+TMDL uses Azure Service Principal app authentication to authenticate with the Power BI API.

+## About TMDL

+[TMDL](https://learn.microsoft.com/en-us/analysis-services/tmdl/tmdl-overview?view=power-bi-premium-current) is Tabular Model Definition Language (TMDL) is an object model definition syntax for tabular data models at compatibility level 1200 or higher.

+Key elements of TMDL include:

+* Full compatibility with the entire Tabular Object Model (TOM).
+* Text-based and optimized for human interaction and readability.
+TMDL uses a grammar syntax similar to YAML.
+Each TMDL object is represented in text with minimal delimiters and uses indentation to demark parent-child relationships.
+* Better editing experience, especially on properties with embed expressions from different content-types, like Data Analysis Expression (DAX) and M.
+* Better for collaboration because of its folder representation where each model object has an individual file representation, making it more source control friendly.

 ## Installation